mithril-security/blindai-preview/README.md

 But here’s a taste of what using BlindAI could look like 🍒

+In our scenario: an AI company and their client are collaborating so that:
+- the client can feed their confidential data to the model while preserving privacy.
+- the AI company can protect their model's secret IP.

 ### AI company's POV

-**Uploading and deleting models**
+#### Uploading and deleting models

-The AI company, PixelHealth, upload their model to the server, which is assigned a model id.
+An AI company uploads their model to the server, which is assigned a model ID.

 ```py
 response = client_1.upload_model(model="./COVID-Net-CXR-2.onnx")